Investing

 Once your account has been set up and funded you will be able to buy and sell shares and fractional shares.

-Sharesies will have a lot of competition from established share trading apps like will Stake and eToro which offer free US share trading.
+Sharesies will have a lot of competition from established share trading apps like Stake and eToro which offer free US share trading.
 They’ll also be up against Superhero, which offers commission-free trading of exchange-traded funds (ETFs).

 Sharesies and eToro compared